oldgit/home-quiz/_posts/2020-06-08-quiz-questions.md

 8. Gazza became England's darling when he cried after a semi-final booking meant he would have missed the 1990 World Cup final.
 But which West Germany player did he foul to receive that yellow card?
+(1 Point)
     - Olaf Thon
     - Thomas Berthold
     - Andreas Brehme